jakub-m/pagerduty-xbar/README.md

 - `PG_AUTH_TOKEN` - Authentication token, generate it in PagerDuty settings.
 - `PG_USER_ID` - your user ID, available in your profile URL.
 - `PG_ICONS` - Optional set of there icons: on-duty, tomorrow-on-duty, not-on-duty.
+- `PG_DOMAIN` - An optional PagerDuty domain that will be used in the URLS.

 ## Running